ursm/ember-froala-editor/README.md

 ## License

 The `ember-froala-editor` project is under MIT license.
-However, in order to use Froala WYSIWYG HTML Editor plugin you should purchase a license for it.
+However,in order to use Froala WYSIWYG HTML Editor plugin you should purchase a license for it.

 Froala Editor has [3 different licenses](http://froala.com/wysiwyg-editor/pricing) for commercial use.
 For details please see [License Agreement](http://froala.com/wysiwyg-editor/terms).